michaelbellgh/flex_provisioner/README.md

 A Python tool for creating Fortinet FortiFlex VM entitlements.
 ## Overview

-Flex Provisioner will deploy new Flex assets based on the configuration.yaml file.
+Flex Provisioner will deploy new FortiFlex assets based on the configuration.yaml file.
 Use this to just-in-time generate new Flex vm-license codes

 ## Prerequisites